wolfmanjm/wolfhbot/README.md

 * [New Z actuator](http://flic.kr/p/gcBGvX)

 For historical purposes...

 * [animation of the scissor lift concept](http://blog.wolfman.com/files/scissor-lift.gif)
 * [Scissor Lift prototype in action](http://youtu.be/5y0PBw3Y6yg)

 Recently re wired to be Corexy, the six idlers are grooved 5mm bearings that bolt directly to the extrusion on the Xgantry.
-The bearings at the ends are stacked on top of each other with a washer in between, this allows the cables to run on to of each other and no cross over is needed.

 The four end idlers are grooved 5mm bearings that are screwed directly into the tapped center of the vertical extrusion.
 This provides very solid idlers than can take the tension of the spectra when it is tight.
 The grooves are necessary otherwise the spectra just runs off the top or bottom of the bearing.
+These bearings are stacked on top of each other with a washer in between, this allows the cables to run on top of each other and no cross over is needed.
+One of the X carriage bearings is raised 10mm to keep the lines parallel.

 The scissor lift idea was nice but the prototype showed that a Nema17 did not have enough torque to lift the bed.
 I think the bottom of the